shreyah963/query-profile-visualizer/DESIGN.md

-# Query Profiler Dashboard – Design Document
+# Query Profile Visualizer – Design Document

 ---

 ## Overview

-The Query Profiler Dashboard is a React-based application for visualizing and comparing Opensearch query profile outputs.
+Query Profile Visualizer is a React-based application for visualizing and comparing Opensearch query profile outputs.
 It provides two main interfaces:
 - **Main Dashboard:** For uploading, exploring, and analyzing a single profile.
 - **Comparison Dashboard:** For comparing two profiles side by side.